arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Spring Data and Spring Data Rest.md

 ---

-## Search hypermedia link
+## Search Hypermedia Link

-- Ensure you have added in spring data custom repository method @Param@Paramannotation at method parameters
+- Ensure you have added in spring data custom repository method `@Param` annotation at method parameters

 - After creating an Inventory object locate hypermedia link named search and make a GET request.